enbrea/enbrea.untis.xml/README.md

 # ENBREA UNTIS.XML

 A .NET Core library for reading XML export files from the timetabling software [Untis](https://www.untis.at/en).
-This library supports xml files which are compatible with the following (XML Schema Definition](https://platform.untis.at/downloads/xsd/XmlInterface-3.0.xsd).
+This library supports xml files which are compatible with the following [XML Schema Definition](https://platform.untis.at/downloads/xsd/XmlInterface-3.0.xsd).

 ## Installation